 ‘The governess’s room and Oupa’s room were outside the main farm house, as you can see,’ co-owner Robert Black told us.
 There was an advantage of rooms leading directly off the stoep: it’s said there may have been some to-ing and fro-ing between the two of them when Ouma wasn’t looking.

 I was exactly where I wanted to be.

 (PS.
-I'll tell you about 10 of the things to do at Gannaga Lodge in another post.)
+Read about 10 the things to do at Gannaga Lodge.)